fraz3alpha/andy_taylorcowen/_posts/2016-01-09-parkrun-around-new-zealand.md

-![It looks nice, but there are hills hidden in there!](/assets/img/parkrun-around-new-zealand-dunedin-selfie.jpg)
+![It looks nice, but there are hills hidden in there!](/assets/img/parkrun-around-new-zealand-dunedin-selfie.jpg) _It looks nice, but there are hills hidden in there!_

-![Very confusing, very hilly!](/assets/img/parkrun-around-new-zealand-dunedin-map.png)
+![Very confusing, very hilly!](/assets/img/parkrun-around-new-zealand-dunedin-map.png) _Very confusing, very hilly!_

 All 10 parkrun courses done, including 2 official runs, I had a great time in New Zealand - I could think of no better way to see the country :)